 - If any player is disqualified from an event for any reason such as, but not limited to, throwing, teaming, or lap-trolling (on any track except Baby Park, in formats other than 6v6 SQ), they will receive a -100 MMR strike.

 - Players may not use an in-game name that is offensive, abusive towards others, contains inappropriate language, or violates any laws.
-Use of any offensive names will result in a automatic 1 week mute from lounge, as well as possible punishment by MKCentral Staff.
+Use of any offensive names will result in a warning or mute depending on the severity of the name, as well as possible punishment by MKCentral Staff.

 Disconnections and Lag

-- If 3 or more players from at least 2 different teams disconnect, the race will not count and the room must be reopened.
-Players should provide video proof (switch clip, stream, etc.) of their disconnection if requested; otherwise they will receive -50 MMR and a strike.
+- If 3 or more players from at least 2 different teams disconnect, the race will not count and the room must be reopened regardless of video proof submissions.
+Players should provide video proof (switch clip, stream, error history etc.) of their disconnection if requested; otherwise they will receive -50 MMR and a strike.

 - If a race does not finish due to lag, the race will not be counted and the room will be reopened.